 Following the submission of an Incident Report, the Title IX Office typically contacts the Complainant to share support resources and schedule an informational meeting.
-During the informational meeting, the Title IX Office will discuss the process for filing a Formal Complaint, the options for resolving a Formal Complaint, and the availability of Supportive Measures.
-Supportive Measures are available throughout the resolution process.
+During the informational meeting, the Title IX Office will discuss the process for filing a Formal Complaint, the options for resolving a Formal Complaint, including formal and informal resolution, and the availability of Supportive

+Measures.
+Supportive Measures are available throughout and following the resolution process.
 The Complainant may be accompanied by an Adviser of their choice, including a Vanderbilt-provided Adviser, to the informational meeting and any subsequent meetings with the Title IX Office.
+Vanderbilt Advisers are persons identified and trained by Vanderbilt who are made available to Parties at no cost.
+A list of Vanderbilt Advisers will be shared with Parties.